This blender ice cream recipe needs just 3 ingredients to make and yields the most rich and creamy dessert- no ice cream maker needed!

-How do you make chocolate banana ice cream
+How to make ice cream in a blender

 This blender ice cream is so simple to make!
 What I love about it is you choose your preferred texture!
-You can enjoy this ice cream either as a soft serve or in a bowl, like hard scoop ice cream.
+You can enjoy this ice cream either with a soft serve consistency or like hard scoop ice cream.

 - Cocoa powder– Use a good quality cocoa powder, to really bring out the chocolate flavor.
 To really hide the banana flavor, I recommend using dark cocoa powder.

 - Peanut butter– Smooth and creamy peanut butter, with no added sugar or salt.

 Not a fan of peanut butter?
 Try almond butter, cashew butter, or a nut free alternative like tahini.

 Start by adding your frozen banana into a high speed blender, followed by your cocoa powder and peanut butter.
 Blend very well, until thick and smooth.
 Transfer to a bowl and enjoy immediately, or freeze to enjoy later.